-The Family Thomas Research Foundation (Familjen Thomas forskningsstiftelse) is a recently started foundation with the aim to fund research on Sustainable concrete construction as the overarching theme.
+The Family Thomas Research Foundation (Familjen Thomas forskningsstiftelse) is a foundation with the aim to fund research on Sustainable concrete construction as the overarching theme.

-In this initiative, we invite applications for research grants to support a PhD project within this theme and a decision has now been taken regarding what project to finance.
+We have invited applications for research grants to support a PhD project within this theme and a decision has now been taken regarding what project to finance.

 To make concrete construction sustainable, the climate effects of concrete construction need to be drastically reduced, and by 2045 it should be “climate-neutral”.
 Several measures need to be combined to achieve this goal:

 - Reduce CO2 emissions from the production of cement or alternative binders

 - Reduce use of cement clinker in the binder; i.e. develop and use alternative binders

 - Reduce use of binder in the concrete; i.e. improve proportioning of concrete